guardian/mobile-apps-article-templates/README.md

 ## Yarn scripts
 Yarn will provide the following services:

-/*:
-Coming soon
-* `yarn test` runs the JS unit tests from the `test/spec/unit/` directory
-* `yarn validate` runs `sasslint` checks on SCSS and `jshint` checks on JS
-* `yarn develop` builds JS and CSS (with source maps) assets and watches for changes to JS/CSS.
-On change, it rebuilds assets and source maps.
-After running this you can browse test fixtures at `http://localhost:8000/test/fixtures/`
-*/

 * `yarn build` builds JS/CSS assets, used on CI environment for building assets
 * `yarn dev` builds JS and CSS (with source maps).